 - Gastritis.
-This refers to inflammation in the lining of your stomach.
-This can develop if you take certain painkillers long term or drink excessive amounts of alcohol.
+This is inflammation in the lining of your stomach.
+This can develop if you take certain pain relievers long-term or drink excessive amounts of alcohol.
 Other symptoms include indigestion, fullness in the upper abdomen after eating, and nausea.

 Green or yellow vomit may indicate that you’re bringing up a fluid called bile.
 This fluid is created by the liver and stored in your gallbladder.

 You may see orange vomiting in the first several hours of an illness that causes vomiting.
 The color may persist if you continue eating between vomiting episodes, as orange is the color of partially digested foods.

 Unless it persists for more than a day or two, orange vomit usually isn’t cause for concern.